Dolní Břežany: Sights

 The main landmark of Dolní Břežany is a Renaissance castle, which was created by rebuilding a medieval fortress.
 It was built during the rule of Krištof Želínský of Sebuzín between 1590 and 1606.
 The Chapel of Saint Mary Magdalene was added to the castle in the 1880s.
 Today it serves as a hotel.

-There are the remains of a Celtic oppidum on the Závist hill.
-A wooden observation tower was built in the area in 2021.
+There are the remains of a Celtic oppidum on the hill Závist.
+The site was already inhabited in the late Stone Age, but the largest settlement was in the 9th–8th centuries BC and then in the 5th–4th centuries BC.
+The oppidum disappeared in the 1st century BC.
+It is the largest prehistoric fortified complex in Bohemia.
+Most of the site is forested and systematic archaeological research ended in 1990.
+The site is protected as a national cultural monument.
+A wooden observation tower was built on the top of Závist in 2021.
 It is 32 m high.